karan79k/AIverse/README.md

 # AIverse
-AIverse website fronted design using HTML and css
+AIverse website fronted design using HTML and css and javascript